laprej/laprej-www/cv.md

       - Worked with and evaluated Cray’s parallel productivity language, Chapel
       - Developed and optimized HPC benchmarks using MPI and Chapel

-  - who: Undergraduate Petascale Intern
-    where: Advised by Dr. Dan Ernst
-    when:  "May 2010-May 2011"
-    what: |
-      - Learned how to leverage NVidia’s GPU architecture using the CUDA framework
-      - Worked full-time over the summer optimizing a computational model to run on graphics processors
-      - Gained experience building and running on various high-performance compute clusters

   - who: Software Development Intern
     where: Epic
     when:  Summer 2009